-The Developers consists of professionals who do the work of delivering a potentially releasable Increment of “Done” product at the end of each Sprint.
-Only members of the Development Team create the Increment.
+The Developers consists of professionals who are committed to creating any aspect of a usable Increment each Sprint.
+Only members of the Scrum Team create the Increment.

 Developers are structured and empowered by the organization to organize and manage their own work.
-The resulting synergy optimizes the Development Team’s overall efficiency and effectiveness.
+The resulting synergy optimizes the Scrum Team’s overall efficiency and effectiveness.

 Developers have the following characteristics:

-- Development Teams are cross-functional, with all of the skills as a team necessary to create a product Increment;
+- Developers are cross-functional, with all of the skills as a team necessary to create a product Increment;

 - Scrum recognizes no sub-teams in the Development Team, regardless of particular domains that need to be addressed like testing or business analysis; there are no exceptions to this rule;

 - Individual Developers may have specialized skills and areas of focus, but accountability belongs to the Scrum Team as a whole.